tokkonopapa/WordPress-IP-Geo-Block/README.md

 ==============

-It blocks any spams, login attempts and malicious access to the admin area posted from outside your nation, and also prevents zero-day exploit.
+It blocks any spams, login attempts and malicious access to the admin area posted from the specific countries, and also prevents zero-day exploit.

 There are some cases of a site being infected.
 The first one is the case that contaminated files are uploaded via FTP or some kind of uploaders.